Taxation of international executives

 The following are not taxed in Sri Lanka as per the prevailing law:

 Reimbursement of wages of a chauffeur on production of bills is tax-exempt.
+This exemption will be withdawan with effect from 1st April 2018.

 The value of travel warrant or passage granted to an expatriate and his/her family to visit his/her home abroad is tax-exempt.